imdrasil/jennifer.cr/README.md

 | `#attribute` | `String \| Symbol` | returns attribute value by it's name |
 | `#attributes_hash` | | returns `to_h` with deleted `nil` entries |

 Automatically model is associated with table with underscored class name and "s" at the end (not perfect solution - I know it).
-So models like `Address` or `Mouse` should specify name using `::table_name` method in own body.
+So models like `Address` or `Mouse` should specify name using `::table_name` method in own body before using any relation.

 Another one restriction - even you use "id" as primary field - mark it as primary in mapping.

 #### Prepared queries (scopes)

 Also you can specify prepared query statement.
-This feature is not tested and for now has not so flexible (far far from normal realization).
+This feature is not tested and for now is not so flexible (far far from normal realization).
 You can do something like next:
 ```crystal
 scope :query_name, { c("some_field") > 10 }
 scope :query_with_arguments, [a, b], { (c("f1") == a) && (c("f2").in(b) }